Home » PowerShell Tips » PowerShell Count Lines in File and Words

 Conclusion

-In above article, we learned using PowerShell to count lines in file in specified directory.
-Get-Content cmdlet get the content of file and using Measure-Object cmdlet to get total number of lines in the file.
+In the above article, we learned to use PowerShell to count lines in a file in a specified directory.
+The Get-Content cmdlet gets the content of the file and uses the Measure-Object cmdlet to get the total number of lines in the file.

-Read here about how to create multiline string in PowerShell!
+Read here about how to create a multiline string in PowerShell!